aedoardo1990/Gagarin/README.md

 #### Repeat game option
 After the leaderboard has appeared, the user will be given the option to choose if to restart or not the game:
 - If the player enters Y, the game restarts.
 This time the instructions will be not displayed and the user will start the game directly from the 1st question.
+Before the new game loads, the phrase in Russian "хорошо, поиграем еще!" will be displayed.
+It means, "Ok, let's play again!".

 - If the player enters N, the game finishes and the following good-bye message will appear.